ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Verifying and Aggregating Reports {#aggregate-flow}

-Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
-In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-Verification of a set of reports is referred to as an aggregation job.
+Once a set of Clients have uploaded their reports to the Leader, the Leader can begin the process of verifying and aggregating them with the Helpers.
+To enable the system to handle very large batches of reports, this process can be parallelized across smaller sets of reports.
+Verification of a set of reports is referred to as an "aggregation job".
 Each aggregation job is associated with exactly one DAP task, and a DAP task can have many aggregation jobs.
 Each job is associated with an ID that is unique within the context of a DAP task in order to distinguish different jobs from one another.
 Each aggregator uses this ID as an index into per-job storage, e.g., to keep track of report shares that belong to a given aggregation job.

-To run an aggregation job, the leader sends a message to each helper containing the report shares in the job.
-The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.
+To run an aggregation job, the Leader sends a request to each Helper containing the report shares in the job.
+Each Helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and responds to the Leader.

 The exact structure of the aggregation job flow depends on the VDAF.
 Specifically: